-Most asphalt and bituminous material can be recycled, which is cheaper than reconstruction, can reduce demand for raw materials, decrease emissions output and divert useable materials from landfill.
+Most asphalt and bituminous material can be recycled, which is cheaper than reconstruction.
+Recycling also reduces demand for raw materials, decreases emissions output and diverts useable materials from landfill.

 The majority of existing asphalt and bituminous materials can be recycled.
 This brings financial benefits to businesses by reducing the need to purchase raw materials as well reducing the cost of waste transport and disposal.
 Recycling asphalt also reduces the need to use non-renewable resources such as oil and gravel, reduces waste going to landfill, as well as reducing the emissions created through asphalt processing plants.